dataprofessor/langchain-ask-the-doc/README.md

-# 🦜🔗 Langchain - Ask the Doc
+# 🦜🔗 LangChain - Ask the Doc

-Build a Document Question Answering app using Langchain and Streamlit.
+Build a Document Question Answering app using LangChain and Streamlit.

 ## Demo App